top of page

 Judges 14 - Be Careful Little Feet

 A great little story that drives home two incredibly important spiritual points.
 Number one, the time to fight temptation is not when your arm is elbow deep in the cookie jar.
-And number two, be careful where your feet take you.
+And number two, be ever so careful where your feet take you.
 Many times, they take you exactly where you don’t need to be.
-It reminds me of the catchy kids song, “Oh, be careful little feet where you go.”
+It reminds me of the old Christian kids song, “Oh, be careful little feet where you go.”
 The song actually starts with “be careful little eyes what you see”, then moves on to what your ears hear, your hands do, your tongue says, your heart trusts, and finally what your mind thinks.
-A great juvenile reminder that we are responsible to God for what we say, think, do, hear, see, believe and yes, even where we walk on our own two little feet.
+A great reminder that we are responsible to God for what we say, think, do, hear, see, believe and yes, even where we walk on our own two little feet.

 One of the most perplexing things about our human spirit is our innate ability and desire to rebel.
 The big joke around our house is every time Margie tells me to do something, I come back with the standard reply, “Don’t tell me what to do.”
 Of course, it’s become a joke for us, but realistically that is the standard response of the human heart.
-As our elders, our parents, our bosses and yes, even our spouses make requests of us, we naturally experience rebellion.
+As our elders, our parents, our bosses and yes, even our spouses make requests of us, we naturally feel rebellion.
 And yes, God’s requests are no different.
 Just look around at our world today and you will see billions of hearts in rebellion to God, refusing to do anything He asks of them.
-They look God in the eye and say, don’t tell me what to do.
+They simply look God in the eye and say, "don’t tell me what to do."

 “When tempted, no one should say, “God is tempting me.”
 For God cannot be tempted by evil, nor does he tempt anyone; but each person is tempted when they are dragged away by their own evil desire and enticed.
 Then, after desire has conceived, it gives birth to sin; and sin, when it is full-grown, gives birth to death."
 James 1:13-15